 The exact processes that creates hail are still being studied.
 Traditionally, textbooks showed hailstones being formed as a water droplet was carried aloft with an updaft into subfreezing air and freezing.
 As the ice moved into a downdraft, more water coated the hailstone.
 The cycle continued with the hailstone continuing to grow with each ride up and down the updraft and downdraft.

 More recent studies suggest that super cooled water droplets are carried aloft by strong updrafts in thunderstorms.
 A small ice particle forms and grows as "waves" of supercooled water droplets continue to bump into the ice particle.
 A new coat of ice grows with each cycle.
 The hailstone is kept aloft by the strong updraft.
 The stronger the updraft the greater the force to keep the heavier hailstones aloft.
 The hailstone eventually falls to the grown when the the weight is too great for it to remain aloft or when it gets pushed out of the updraft.
 Sometimes hailstones bump into each other while being bombarded with supercooler water droplets and stick together giving the hailstone a spiked appearance.

-The largest known hailstone fell on June 23, 2003 in Aurora, Nebraska and had a diameter of seven inches and weighed almost one pound.
-The heaviest hailstone fell in Coffeeville, Kansas on September 3, 1970 and weighed 1.7 pounds.
+The largest known hailstone fell on Vivian, South Dakota on July 23, 2010.
+The hail stone weighed 1.9 pounds and was eight inches in diameter.
+The previous record was from a storm on June 23, 2003 in Aurora, Nebraska and had a diameter of seven inches and weighed almost one pound.
+Another heavy hailstone fell in Coffeeville, Kansas on September 3, 1970.
+It weighed 1.7 pounds.
 Hail is considered severe when the diameter reaches one inch or quarter size.
 Hail photographs courtesy of NOAA and Jim Reed - jimreedphoto.com

 Weather type 6 - Hurricane